Genuine non-Gaussian entanglement of light and quantum coherence for an atom from noisy multiphoton spin-boson

 where $\chi_i$ is the strength of the nonlinearity of mode~$i$.

 Even with the additional Kerr nonlinearities, the state vector of the tripartite system at any later time $t$ for initial superposition spin state and ground state oscillators can be described as in Eq.\eqref{eqn_psi_full_sup_qbt_vac_osc} but with modified time-dependent coefficients.
 The derivation of closed-form solutions for these coefficients for the most generic case proves intricate, as elucidated in Appendix~\ref{sec:kerr_eqns}.
 Consequently, numerical methods are employed to gain insights.
-However, for the special symmetric case, i.e., when $\chi_1=\chi_2$, we could obtain exact analytical expressions for the time-dependent coefficients and are presented in Eq.\eqref{eqn_x1_x4_delta} with the identification $\Delta=-\chi(m^2-m)$.
+However, for the special symmetric case, that is, when $\chi_1=\chi_2$, we could obtain exact analytical expressions for the time-dependent coefficients and are presented in Eq.\eqref{eqn_x1_x4_delta} with the identification $\Delta=-\chi(m^2-m)$.
 A parallel approach is adopted for the scenario involving an initial thermal spin qubit.
 We maintain $g_1=g_2=\frac{1}{\sqrt{2}}$ and $\Delta=0$ for consistency.\\

-{\bf Bosonic entanglement:} Analysing the coupled differential equations inAppendix~\ref{sec:kerr_eqns}, it is clear that for $m=1$, the dynamics of $\mathcal{L}$ and $\mathcal{C}$ would remain unchanged as if the system does not feel the presence of the Kerr nonlinearities at all.
-This holds true for both the single and both-sided Kerr nonlinearities.
+{\bf Bosonic entanglement:} Analyzing the coupled differential equations in Appendix~\ref{sec:kerr_eqns}, it is clear that for $m=1$, the dynamics of $\mathcal{L}$ and $\mathcal{C}$ would remain unchanged as if the system does not feel the presence of the Kerr nonlinearities at all.
+This holds true for both single-sided and both-sided Kerr nonlinearities.
 This characteristic has been effectively leveraged in photonic quantum information processing, enabling the engineering of a controlled sign shift gate (CZ) on two single-rail qubits~\cite{peter_Laser_photonics_2011}.
-For higher $m$, however, the dynamics becomes sensitive to the presence of nonlinearities.
+However, for higher $m$, the dynamics becomes sensitive to the presence of nonlinearities.